Discusser/uptimeCounter/README.md

 # !!
-Discontinued due to instability (shutdown not being detected sometimes)
+Discontinued due to unreliability

+If the computer turns off unexpectedly, the shut down will not be detected.
+I won't update this for now unless someone actually wants to use this.

 # uptimeCounter